The Department of Labor has published it's FY22 EEO/AA Report and FY23 Action plan More Info

-The Consultation Office provides FREE comprehensive on-site safety and health consultation surveys for small and medium sized Construction and General Industry businesses to identify potential workplace hazards, improve safety management systems and assist in voluntary compliance with federal Occupational Safety and Health Administration (OSHA) regulations.
+The Consultation Office provides FREE comprehensive on-site safety and health consultation surveys for small and medium sized businesses in the General Industry, Construction, and Agricultural sectors.
+Surveys help businesses to identify potential workplace hazards, improve safety management systems, and assist in compliance with federal Occupational Safety and Health Administration (OSHA) regulations.

-On-site Consultation service is offered by the Delaware Department of Labor and is delivered by the Office of Safety and Health Consultation using a well-trained professional staff.
+The On-site Consultation service is offered by the Delaware Department of Labor and is delivered by the Office of Safety and Health Consultation using a well-trained professional staff.
 Most consultations take place on-site, although limited services away from the worksite are available.
 Primarily targeted for small and medium sized businesses, this safety and health consultation program is completely separate from federal OSHA enforcement and inspection.
 In addition, no citations are issued or penalties proposed.
-Businesses may qualify for a one-year exemption from routine federal OSHA inspections.
+Businesses may qualify for participation in Consultation’s Safety and Health Achievement Recognition Program (SHARP).

 Your only obligation will be to commit yourself to correcting serious job safety and health hazards — a commitment which you are expected to make prior to the actual visit and carry out as agreed upon with the consultant.

-GETTING STARTED: Since the consultation service is voluntary, you must request the service.
+Since the consultation service is voluntary, you must request the service.
 Employers are required to complete a Request for Assistance Form.
-The completed form can be e-mailed from our website, faxed or mailed.
+The completed form can be e-mailed from our website, faxed, or mailed.
 A consultant will contact you to review your request needs and conduct research prior to the visit in order to better assist you.
-This ensures that a thorough review of your company safety and health situation occurs.
+This ensures that a thorough review of your company’s safety and health situation occurs.

 The On-site Consultation service offers two types of safety and health visits: